MacAdminsIndia/CodeofConduct/SPONSOR_TECHNICAL_WORKSHOP_TERMS.md

 -   Postponement.
 -   Cancellation.

 Mac Admins India may, where practical, share important updates through its community channels after receiving them from the vendor.

 Attendees should rely on official vendor communications for the latest workshop information.

 Mac Admins India is not responsible for costs or inconvenience incurred by attendees due to changes, postponements, cancellations, or other workshop-related circumstances.

+Sponsors should make reasonable efforts to deliver a workshop once it has been publicly announced.
+Repeated cancellations, significant last-minute changes, or failure to deliver an announced workshop may affect eligibility for future Mac Admins India promotional support.

 ## 18. No Guarantee of Attendance or Outcomes

 Mac Admins India may make reasonable efforts to promote an approved workshop but does not guarantee:

 -   Number of registrations.
 -   Attendance.